 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 149 G. Pup, the location is 07h 41m 23.53 and -22 d 20` 12.3 .
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 149 G. Pup, the location is 07h 41m 23.53 and -22d 20` 12.3 .

 |Hipparcos Library I.D.||37465|

 |Absolute Magnitude||-0.95 / -1.00|

 |Visual / Apparent Magnitude||6.16|

 |Galactic Latitude||0.27 degrees|